-I modulate the difference-in-differences design with oil price volatility to estimate how bid sensitivity to risk changed after the policy.
+To estimate how bid sensitivity to risk changed after the policy, I modulate the difference-in-differences design with oil price volatility.
 I show that for a 100% increase in historical volatility after implementation of the policy, bitumen bids in Kansas were 14% lower than in Iowa, relative to the pre-policy difference.
 This translates to a 4.2% average cost of bearing oil price risk.
-The estimate is robust to placebo tests, falsification with non-oil bid items, and alternative volatility metrics.3 It is also robust to including firm fixed effects.

 How much did the policy cost Kansas?
 Administrative costs have been less than 1% of the estimated savings.
-The Kansas government has not hedged, but the cost of doing so with oil futures would be small because the state borrows at about 1%.4 In contrast, for the average paving firm, the implied cost of risk from the pass-through analysis suggests that the cost of capital to hedge with financial futures must be roughly 25%.
+The Kansas government has not hedged, but the cost of doing so with oil futures would be small because the state borrows at about 1%.3 In contrast, for the average paving firm, the implied cost of risk from the pass-through analysis suggests that the cost of capital to hedge with financial futures must be roughly 25%.
 This difference highlights the desirability of assigning risk in a product market relationship to the party with the lower cost of managing it.
 The state has informational and enforcement advantages, and is the final consumer.
 In assuming the risk, it benefits from eliminating the profit and risk premium on physical forwards from suppliers.